jbattat/saq_analysis/README.md

 2. `templates_merge.py`
    Produce a single Pandas DataFrame containing *all* templates.
 Store in a pickle file
 3. `template_compute_chisq.py`
-   Compute and save the optimal scaling factor and sum of squares of residuals between data and model
+   Compute and save the optimal scaling factor and sum of squares of residuals between data and model.
+Store in a pickle file.
 4. `template_compute_optimal_parameter_sets.py`
-   For each set of nuissance parameters, find the set of diffusion parameters that minimizes the overall chi-squared
+   For each set of nuissance parameters, find the set of diffusion parameters that minimizes the overall chi-squared.
+Store in a pickle file.
 5. `template_analysis.py`
-   Plot the data and best fit models
+   Plot the data and best fit models (not yet mature).

 Helper functions
 * `offset_simulation.py`